Tuesday, May 22, 2018

 Pick the right time of day to do outdoor activities

-Dr. Foss also warns that just because it might be later in the day or it’s overcast not to get lax about protecting your skin.
+Dr. Girard also warns that just because it might be later in the day or it’s overcast not to get lax about protecting your skin.

 “Any time there is light you need sunscreen.
 You may not get as bad a sunburn on cloudy days, but you will still be exposed to a lot of ultraviolet rays,” she says.
 “Even in the fall and winter when it’s much cooler outside, you still need to make sure to protect yourself from the sun.”